Timothy Jones Jr.

 Timothy Jones Jr. (born December 28, 1981) is an American murderer who killed his five children: Merah, Elias, Nahtahn, Gabriel, and Abigail Elaine, in their mobile home along South Lake Drive in Lexington County, South Carolina.
 Jones admitted to working Nahtahn to death and killed the other four children in a panic.
 Jones pleaded not guilty by reason of insanity, but the court rejected this plea.
 He was found guilty of five counts of murder in 2019 and was sentenced to death.
-He is currently awaiting execution on death row in South Carolina.
+As of 2022 he is awaiting execution on death row in South Carolina.
+The South Carolina Supreme Court denied his appeal.

 Personal life

-Timothy Jones Junior was born in 1981 to Timothy Jones Senior and Cindy Jones, who was 16 when she became pregnant.
+Timothy Jones Jr was born in 1981 to Timothy Jones Sr and Cindy Jones, who was 16 when she became pregnant.
 Her husband described Cindy Jones as violent and erratic.
 She behaved strangely, giving Timothy Jones Jr. laxatives as an infant and cutting up clothes with knives.
 Though she was never formally diagnosed, it is believed she had a mental illness.
-When her son was 18-months-old, she left the family.
+When her son was 18 months old, she left the family.
 Timothy Jones Sr. later remarried.
-In 2001, Jones Jr. was arrested in Illinois for possession of cocaine, check-forgery, car theft.
+In 2001 Jones Jr. was arrested in Illinois for possession of cocaine, check-forgery, and car theft.
 He was sentenced to seven years in prison but was released two years later in 2003.

 Timothy Jones Jr. met Amber Kyzer, a Pennsylvania native, in Chicago.
 In June 2004, 22-year-old Jones married 18-year-old Kyzer in DuPage County, Illinois.
 Amber Jones gave birth to five children: Merah, born in Pennsylvania, Elias and Nahtahn, born in Mississippi, and Gabriel and Abigail, born in South Carolina.
-In 2011, Jones graduated from Mississippi State University with a degree in computer engineering.
+In 2011 Jones graduated from Mississippi State University with a degree in computer engineering.
 He moved to South Carolina to work as an engineer for Intel in Columbia, earning a salary of approximately $71,000 annually.
 The couple moved into an inexpensive trailer in Lexington County in the suburbs of Columbia; Amber Jones was a stay-at-home mother.
 In her testimony at trial, Amber Jones indicated that her husband believed, "women are to be seen and not heard, keep the children out of the way… at one point wanted a farm full of children."
 Jones is a strict Christian fundamentalist.
 After his arrest, police seized his religious belongings, including scripture with verses highlighted on corporal punishment.